Savenay: Businesses and commerce

 In 2006, there were 366 companies in the area (excluding agriculture).
 The overwhelming majority (87%) were in trade and services.
 92% of them were establishments with fewer than 10 employees.
 These establishments accounted for 1,691 salaried positions with an average of 4.62 per employee.
 In the agricultural sector, 44 farms make use of the 1562 hectares of farmland (in 2000) with cattle ranching dominating the agricultural activity.

 History

 The Battle of Savenay on 23 December 1793 was the last, decisive battle of the Revolt in the Vendée during the French Revolution.
 In this battle the forces of the royalist counter-revolutionaries were irrevocably shattered.

 During the first world war Savenay was home to a military hospital built by the American Army.
-As part of the hospital's infrastructure, a local stream was damned creating the Mabille Valley Lake.
-The damn is still in place and the lake has become a popular recreation spot.
+As part of the hospital's infrastructure, a local stream was dammed creating the Mabille Valley Lake.
+The dam is still in place and the lake has become a popular recreation spot.